When you’re a kid, it’s not about what’s “good for you” or what fulfills the recommendations of clinical researchers—it’s about what’s fun!

 Global health recommendations suggest that kids accumulate at least 60 minutes of moderate to vigorous activity daily.
 Unfortunately, the majority of kids in the U.S. are not meeting these recommendations.
 How can we change those statistics and how can we make something that is necessary more fun and appealing to kids?

-Yes, 60 minutes of aerobic exercise is important for the health of our kids, but it’s equally important to incorporate some instruction, skill and mental involvement in those 60 minutes a day.
+Yes, 60 minutes of aerobic exercise for kids is important for their health, but it’s equally important to incorporate some instruction, skill and mental involvement in those 60 minutes a day.
 We also need to include the necessary skills needed for physical development, such as balance, coordination and general fitness.
 That’s why fitness programs designed to get kids active require more constructive planning than those created for the average adult.

 Here are some ideas for designing an hour of exercise for kids that incorporates a variety of elements:

 1. Include short, quick bursts of high-energy exercises with short, brief rest periods.

 2. Alternate between higher-effort and lower-effort segments so that kids can complete an entire fitness session without feeling too exhausted.

 3. Include a variety of movements like skipping, jumping, hopping, kicking and throwing to give children a well-rounded program.

 4. Use fun equipment such as ladders, ropes, cones and playground balls to retain their interest and enhance the fun.

 Two of the best games/drills for incorporating aerobic fitness training that is fun, dynamic and beneficial are obstacle courses and relay races for kids.
 You can add fun equipment, incorporate a variety of exercises, use quick bursts of time or even assign partners.
 Check out the following obstacle course and relay race and try it with your kids on your next workout.
 For the sake of ease and simplicity, no equipment is needed for these games.